akazukin5151/koneko/README.md

 ## Features

+* Image view should use lscat.py to render so alternate renderers can be used
 * For multi-image posts in image view, enter a number to jump to the post's page
-* Image view should preview the next few images in multi-image posts (but either it blocks the prompt or the prompt blocks)
+* Image view should preview the next few images in multi-image posts (currently experimental feature for first image)
-* Image view should use lscat.py to render so alternate renderers can be used
 * Option to use pillow or wand to edit numbers on pics
 * Support [ueberzug](https://github.com/seebye/ueberzug)